 We use many other more sophisticated types of AI.
-You can pay your bills by phone using prompts from an automated voice, because the application uses a series of pre-programmed questions and responses, such as "Do you want to pay with the credit card on file?" to guide you through the process.
+You can pay your bills by phone using prompts from an automated voice.
+There, the software application uses a series of pre-programmed questions and responses, such as "Do you want to pay with the credit card on file?" to guide you through the process.

 Siri is another instance of AI; when you ask for the name of the best Italian restaurant in town, Siri canvasses online reviews and distills them into a few sentences.
-The pop-up messages on websites, offering to help you, are nothing other than a response to what you have so far on the site (or have not done) .
-The app figures out what you need by placing you among the thousands of users who have already visited the site (and ended up buying something!).
+The pop-up messages on websites, offering to help you, are nothing other than a response to what you have done so far on the site (or haven't done).
+The app figures out what you need by placing you among the thousands of users who've already visited the site (and ended up buying something).

 As you can see, AI isn't always the stuff of science fiction movies.
 It's often as simple as a collection of information that the application consults when asked a question.